March 19, 2026

 From gentle movement to mindful posture, these strategies work alongside your treatment plan to provide lasting relief.
 Let’s explore some practical lifestyle changes you can start making today.

-Smart Exercises to Protect Your Spine
+Safe Exercises to Support Your Spine

 When you’re in pain, exercise might be the last thing on your mind.
 But the right kind of movement is one of the best things you can do for your back.
 The goal is to strengthen the muscles that support your spine without adding extra strain.
 Low-impact exercises are perfect for this.
 Activities like walking, swimming, or cycling get your blood flowing and build strength gently.